 UEFA rewards excellence and achievement within European football with a series of awards in various sectors.

 The most prestigious of these awards is the UEFA President's Award, which recognises outstanding achievements, professional excellence and exemplary personal qualities.
-Great players such as Alfredo Di Stéfano, Sir Bobby Charlton, Raymond Kopa, Gianni Rivera and Franz Beckenbauer – European Footballers of the Year one and all – have won the award in recent years.
+Great players such as Alfredo Di Stéfano, Sir Bobby Charlton, Raymond Kopa, Gianni Rivera, Franz Beckenbauer, Johan Cruyff and Josef Masopust – European Footballers of the Year one and all – have won the award in recent years.

 The UEFA Best Player in Europe Award was created in partnership with European Sports Media (ESM).
 It recognises the best player, irrespective of nationality, playing for a club within the territory of a UEFA member association during the past season.